ibpaul/workshop/doc/design/process_functions.md

      value could be expanded to return various error types by flag bits.
 Probably still won't have much information or control over which individual thread caused the issue.
+ - When processing pixels on the edges of an image, the kernel overhangs and uses pixel values extended from the edge.
+This complicates the process of using multiple threads to process their work areas because a simple reuse of our single-threaded convolute makes the kernel make up pixels that extend beyond the work area yet are still within the image.
+This requires a tweak or rewrite of our convolute function to use these existing values even though they extend just beyond the assigned work area.